 OBIM applies to all visitors to the US between the ages of 14- and 79-years-old.
 It requires a foreign national or alien entering the US to present a passport and valid visa issued by a U.S. Consular Official, unless they are coming from a country eligible for the Visa Waiver Program (VWP), or are a citizen of Canada.
 The VWP accords foreign nationals holding a passport from certain countries these exceptions: they must be coming from an eligible country, staying no more than 90 days, for pleasure/medical purposes, and be able to prove they are not inadmissible.
 Rules differ for lawful permanent residents of the U.S., Canadian citizens, Mexican nationals, and continuing students.

-There are currently 37 countries participating in the Visa Waiver Program (VWP) including Australia, Ireland, Italy, Sweden and the United Kingdom among others.
-For a full list visit the VWP site.
+There are currently 38 countries participating in the Visa Waiver Program (VWP) including Australia, Ireland, Italy, Sweden and the United Kingdom among others.
+Here is a full VWP list and current regulations.
 Nationals from VWP countries with machine-readable passports (similar to the newer US-issued passports with a barcode) should fill out an Electronic System for Travel Authorization (ESTA) form 72 hours prior to travel.
-VWP citizens should review the US Department of State website for more information.
+VWP citizens should review the US Department of State website for current information, because a series of Presidential Proclamations regarding immigration and visa authorizations has been issued by the current president and your status, depending on your home country, may change at any time.

 Nationals from other than VWP countries must apply for a US Visa in person at a US Embassy or Consulate and, at that time, provide the required biometric information: 10 fingerprints and a photo.
 This rule applies as well to all citizens of VWP countries without machine-readable passports.
 After noting that the largest increase in visa demand came from new markets such as Brazil, China, and Mexico, the US government has allocated a 40% increase in visa processing resources for Brazil and China.